It is predicted that more than 75 million people in the U.S will be diagnosed with arthritis by the year 2040.

 Other things such as abrasive materials, tight straps and itchy tags can also affect the comfort level of your gloves.

-To avoid these issues, read the customer feedback from users to get an insight on the best option for you.
+To avoid these issues, make sure to read the customer feedback from users to get an insight on the best option for you.

 The 7 Best Compression Arthritis Gloves

-Now that you understand the important elements of an arthritis glove, let’s take a look at the best ones on the market.
+Now that you understand the important elements of an arthritis glove, let’s take a look at the best arthritis gloves on the market.

 We’ve based our selections on customer feedback, ease-of-use, comfort level and durability.